szymor/X-Boy/README.md

 ```
 ### copy the executable

 Copy the generated executable to a folder on the second partition of the SD card.
+The folder needs to contain:
+- gba_bios.bin (preferably of md5sum value a860e8c0b6d573d191e4ec7db1b1e4f6),
+- game_config.txt (from the gpsp repository),
+- font.ttf (from the repo),
+- font_small.ttf (from the repo),
-The folder needs contain gba_bios.bin and game_config.txt files in order to run the emulator properly, i.e. create the folder 'gpsp' under /root, copy gpsp, gba_bios.bin and game_config.txt into the folder.
+in order to run the emulator properly, i.e. create the folder 'gpsp' under /root, copy gpsp and the other files into the folder.

-The same applies for other emulators, e.g. if you want to have fceux, create the folder 'fceux' under /root and copy the fceux executable to the folder.
+In order to run any GBA games, you need to put them into /root/roms/gba/ (i.e. the gba folder on the third partition of the SD card - look at the next steps how the partition is mounted into the VFS).
+Please use only legal ROMs!

 ## System configuration

 Insert the SD card and mount it.

-### automount fat partition
+### automount FAT partition

 ```
 mkdir /root/roms